Effective 9 April 2020

 - We shall not be in breach of this Contract nor liable for delay in performing, or failure to perform, any of our obligations under this Contract if such delay or failure results from events, circumstances, or causes beyond our reasonable control (including, without limitation, fire, flood, acts of God, interruption or failure of utility or telecommunications service, government actions, labour disputes or other similar events).
 In such circumstances, we shall be entitled to a reasonable extension of time for performing such obligations.
 If the period of delay or non-performance continues for 4 weeks, either we or you may terminate the Contract by giving 7 days’ written notice.

 9. Links to other websites

-9.1 The Website may contain links and pointers to other websites operated by third parties, which are included solely for your convenience.
+9.1 The Website or the App may contain links and pointers to other websites operated by third parties, which are included solely for your convenience.
 Links to third party websites do not constitute endorsement, sponsorship or approval by us of the content, policies or practices of those third parties, nor the content available on or for download from those third party sites.

 9.2 You agree that, by accessing any third party linked website, you do so at entirely your own risk.

 9.3 We are not responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with, use or reliance on any goods or services available on or through any third party website.